-Kind of off topic, but I’ve always got some cottage cheese in the fridge since I absolutely love it.
+Kind of off topic, but I’ve always got some large curd cottage cheese in the fridge since I absolutely love it.
 Of course it’s great in lots of recipes, but I love eating it all on its own.
 In the fall, one of my favs is an indescribably tasty breakfast bowl I make with fresh red apples, cinnamon and a little sweetener.

 Ugh, so good!

 Back to the topic of this article which was my culinary quandary.
 Not only did I not have any creamed cottage cheese on hand, but despite being the cottage cheese fiend I am, I’d never heard of it!